Key events since George Floyd’s arrest and death

 June 4 - The first of multiple funeral services for Floyd is held in Minneapolis, with a mural honoring him projected above his golden coffin and a eulogy by the Rev. Al Sharpton.

-June 5 - Minneapolis bans chokeholds by police and requires bystanding officers to stop them.
+June 5 - Minneapolis bans chokeholds by police and requires officers who see colleagues use such chokeholds to stop them.

 June 6 - Frey is booed by protesters outside his home after saying he doesn’t support “full abolition” of the police department.
 Massive, peaceful protests happen nationwide to demand police reform.
 Services are held for Floyd in Raeford, North Carolina, near his birthplace.

 June 7 - A majority of the Minneapolis City Council says they support dismantling the police department.
-The idea later stalls before the city charter commission, but sparks a national debate over police reform that spills into politics and reshapes fall campaigns.
+The idea later stalls before the city charter commission but sparks a national debate over police reform that spills into politics and reshapes fall campaigns.
 Floyd’s body is returned to Houston, the city where he grew up, for funeral and burial.

-June 8 - Thousand pay their respects to Floyd in Houston.
+June 8 - Thousands pay their respects to Floyd in Houston.

 June 9 - Floyd is buried in Houston.